AndreaAlberti07/Amazon-books-reviews-ML/Workplan.md

 ### 1.5.
 Hypotheses Formulation

 - ***Hypothesis***: Reviews with longer text have higher helpfulness ratings.
     - **Metric**: Correlation coefficient (e.g., Pearson's correlation) between review length and helpfulness ratings.
+Plot the correlation coefficient as a function of the review length.
     - **Model**: Linear Regression.
     - **Description**:
+        - Add a column for each review's length.
-        - Use the review length as the predictor variable and the helpfulness rating as the target variable.
+        - Use the review length as the predictor variable and the helpfulness rating as the target variable. (i.e. activate feature only above a given threshold)
         - Train a linear regression model to predict helpfulness ratings based on review length.
         - The correlation coefficient can also be calculated as a post-processing step.
     ---